sannajammeh/payload-next-cache/README.md

 - Field level revalidation is not supported (yet)
   I.e if a field is updated, the `collection.slug` tag will also be invalidated.
   A field level revlidation hook is in the works
+- There is no auto cache in the plugin for globals (coming very very soon)